 Whist the CLSB can seek financial support of the ACL should it consider it necessary, it has always been the objective of the CLSB to be fully financially independent of the ACL.
 Through steady and sound financial management, the CLSB has continued to build on its financial reserves.
-The CLSB is of the view the proposed PCF 2017 will provide adequate finance to enable delivery of its 2017 business plan and further deliver on its 62 point action plan following the LSB assessment of CLSB performance in 2016.
-In the unlikely event it does not provide adequate income to meet these objectives, the CLSB has adequate reserves (80% of annual operating income) by way of contingency and will consider recovery of any reserves used when considering the PCF 2018.
+The CLSB is of the view the proposed PCF 2018 will provide adequate finance to enable delivery of its 2018 business plan.
+In the unlikely event it does not provide adequate income to meet these objectives, the CLSB has adequate reserves (80% annual operating income) by way of contingency and will consider recovery of any reserves used when considering the PCF 2019.